darkreplicants/DIP_Python/README.md

 ##List of Scripts

-- basics/readImage.py
+- basics/readImage.py           Reads image from a file and displays it on screen
-- basics/displayImage.py
+- basics/displayImage.py        Displays an image and save it to a file
-- basics/basicManipulation.py
+- basics/basicManipulation.py   Basic pixel manipulation
+- basics/infoImage.py           Shows image statistics and plots histogram
+- basics/colorImage.py          Extract RGB image channels and displays them
-- filters/low-pass.py
+- filters/low-pass.py		Resolution of problem 7 assigment 1

 ##Installation